bhumibansal06/posture-coach/README.md

 ## 📌 Project Overview

-Posture Coach is a **full-stack application** that helps users achieve a feedback on their posture while working or studying.
-Using webcam-based pose detection, it **provides real-time feedback** and visual alerts to provide real-time feedback on posture
+Posture Coach is a **full-stack application** that helps users receive real-time feedback on their posture while working or studying.

 **Use Cases:**
 - Office workers
 - Students studying for long hours
-- Fitness enthusiasts looking for posture correction
+- fitness enthusiasts interested in posture awareness

 ---